dell/csm-docs/content/docs/deployment/csmoperator/drivers/_index.md

 ### Verifying the driver installation
 Once the driver `Custom Resource (CR)` is created, you can verify the installation as follows

-*  Check if ContainerStorageModule CR is created successfully using the command below:
+*  Check if ContainerStorageModule CR is created successfully using this command:
     ```bash

     kubectl get csm/<name-of-custom-resource> -n <driver-namespace> -o yaml